Joensuun Palloseura

 Joensuun Palloseura (abbreviated JoPS) is a football club from Joensuu, Finland.
-JoPS is Joensuu's oldest football club having been formed in 1929.
-The club has competed in the second tier of Finnish football over 6 seasons, the last time being in 1968.
-JoPS currently plays in the Kolmonen section that covers Eastern and Central Finland.
+JoPS is Joensuu's oldest football club, formed in 1929.
+The club has competed in the second tier of Finnish football over six seasons, the last time being in 1968.
+JoPS currently plays in the Vioten section, which covers Eastern Finland.

 History

-JoPS has covered the sports of bandy, pesäpallo, football, and tennis.
-The football club officially began operations in 1930, the same year as the Karelian District Football Association was founded.
+JoPS has covered sports such as bandy, pesäpallo, football, and tennis.
+The football club officially began operations in 1930, the same year as the Karelian District Football Association was established.
 In the 1940s, JoPS was the leading bandy club of North Karelia.
 The team rose to the Premier Division in 1940 and remained in the highest division until 1949 without winning any medals.
-In the early 1950s, JoPS lost the number one club status for bandy in the city of Joensuu, and started to invest more in football.
+In the early 1950s, JoPS lost its status as the top bandy club in Joensuu and began to invest more in football.

 JoPS dominated the North Karelian football until the 1970s.
 The club competed in the second tier of Finnish football in 1938, 1952, 1958–59, 1964 and 1968.
 It also won the district championships in a number of years in succession in Joensuu in the period 1949–1956.
 In the early 1970s, JoPS participated in the re-structured league system which introduced the new Third Division.
 The team were promoted at the end of the 1972 season to the Second Division Division, but 1973 was the only year that they played at this level the team gaining only 4 points.
 JoPS amalgamated with Karpalo in October 1973, but became operational again in 1976 and played in the 1980s in the Third Division.

 After ten years of silence, the club name JoPS appeared again in the new millennium when the club resumed its football activities.
 JoPS has run a team in the Kolmonen since 2002.